nycmeshnet/docs/content/installs/cpe/index.md

 ---
-title: "Pauiring with Supernode 1"
+title: "Pairing with Supernode 1"
 ---

 Members can buy their own Radios/Antennas/Routers.
 We can swap it with a preconfigured one on site to save time.